Ocrim93/Crypto-Trading-Bot/README.md

 - Debug log, saved in "log" folder on a daily basis;
 - Wrap-up email sent every day specifying the executed orders and the log file of the current day attached;
 - Methods for the construction of a Crypto Database (in "Data" folder);
-- Methods for Retrieving/Plotting of historical market data for Data Analysis.
+- Methods for Retrieving/Plotting  historical market data for Data Analysis.

-Regarding the Crypto Database, we encapsule the historical market data in JSON format, write a file .txt, and save it in the "Data" folder.
+Regarding the Crypto Database, we encapsulate the historical market data in JSON format, write a file .txt, and save it in the "Data" folder.
 Features (for each kline interval):
 - CloseTime
 - Low/High/Close Price;
 - Volume;